Amaryllis Fox Kennedy

-Amaryllis Fox Kennedy (born Amaryllis Damerell Thornber; September 22, 1980) is an American former Central Intelligence Agency officer, government official, campaign manager, tech entrepreneur, and writer serving since 2025 in various positions in the Trump Administration, including at the United States Intelligence Community and the White House.
+Amaryllis Fox Kennedy (born Amaryllis Damerell Thornber; September 22, 1980) is an American former Central Intelligence Agency officer, government official, campaign manager, tech entrepreneur, and writer serving from 2025 to 2026 in various positions in the Trump administration, including at the United States Intelligence Community and the White House.

-Kennedy is the Deputy Director of National Intelligence for Policy and Capabilities and Associate Director for Intelligence and International Affairs at the Office of Management and Budget (OMB).
+Kennedy was the Deputy Director of National Intelligence for Policy and Capabilities and Associate Director for Intelligence and International Affairs at the Office of Management and Budget (OMB).
 She is also a member of President Donald Trump's Intelligence Advisory Board (PIAB).
 She served in the CIA from 2002 to 2010.

 Kennedy wrote a memoir about her time in the CIA, Life Undercover: Coming of Age in the CIA, published by Knopf Doubleday in 2019.
 She hosted the six-episode Netflix documentary series The Business of Drugs, released in 2020.
 She was a campaign manager for her father-in-law Robert F. Kennedy Jr.'s 2024 independent presidential campaign.